Omar-Hashem-10/edumanage/README.md

 - **Exams**: Take exams and view results.
 - **Support Messages**: Send messages to the professor through the support section and view responses.

+- ## Project Structure

+This project is organized into the following directories:

+### `views/`
+Contains the HTML templates used for rendering the user interface.
+This includes templates for both the professor dashboard and the student website.

+### `includes/`
+Includes common files and partial templates used across the project.
+This directory contains reusable components and snippets used in multiple views.

+### `handlers/`
+Contains scripts and logic for handling various operations and requests.
+This includes request handling for form submissions, data processing, and API interactions.

+### `core/`
+- **`functions/`**: Contains core PHP functions used throughout the project for tasks such as data manipulation and utility functions.
+- **`validations/`**: Includes validation functions for form inputs and data, ensuring data integrity and security.

+### `src/`
+- **`config/`**: Configuration files for application settings, including database configurations, environment settings, and application-specific parameters.
+- **`public/`**: Publicly accessible files such as CSS, JavaScript, and images.
+This directory is served directly by the web server.
+- **`database/`**: Contains migration files and seeders for database setup.
+This directory is used to set up and populate the database schema.

+### `admin/`
+Includes the dashboard and related functionalities for professors.
+This directory contains the code for managing courses, lectures, exams, and student data.

 ## Installation

 1. **Clone the Repository**